Czech Armed Forces: Organizational structure

-Active reserves
+Active Reserve Component

-Active Reserve (in Czech Aktivní záloha) is a part of the otherwise professional Army of the Czech Republic.
+Active Reserve (in Czech Aktivní záloha) is a part of the otherwise professional Armed Forces of the Czech Republic.
 This service was created to allow the participation of citizens with a positive attitude to the military.

 A volunteer needs either to have completed the compulsory military service (which ended in 2004) or to attend 6 week training.
 Then the reservists have to serve up to three weeks a year and can be called up to serve two weeks during a non-military crisis.
 They are not intended to serve abroad, but individuals may volunteer to do so.
 The Reserve presents itself on events like BAHNA, a military show.

-Each of the active duty brigade or regiment have its own active reserve suborinate units that train with the same equipment as the professional soldiers and is part of the organisational structure usually as a 4th company in a battalion.
+Each of the active duty brigades or regiments have their own active reserve subordinate units that train with the same equipment as the professional soldiers and is part of the organisational structure usually as a 4th company in a battalion.

-The Territorial Command is responsible for the active reserves and have direct control of the 14 infantry companies that belongs to regional military commands in each of the 13 regions and capital city Prague.
+The Territorial Command is responsible for the active reserves and have direct control of the 14 infantry companies that belong to regional military commands in each of the 13 regions and capital city Prague.